 No caddy, no golf cart, we figured this will be our daily walk.
 I was quite surprised to see this local golf course has so many handsome and lofty trees, ponds, and rolling greens.
 The grass is soft here and I saw lots of ducks napping by the ponds.
 Mommy duck hid her babies in taller grass and she was the guard.
 The grass is soft.
 My steps are light.
 She did not sense my presence till I got close.
 I had a close look at the frightened babies and weary mommy but I tried to leave them alone sooner, no pictures.
 Mothers are naturally great when come to protecting their babies…

 If not for the people behind us, I would want to spread out on the tender green and enjoy a nice nap.
 I tend to forget where I was till I was reminded to stay out of the hitting range.
 And yet, it is irresistible, I managed to get down low to the ground and have a little fun with the ball.

 Not a sunny day, otherwise, I think it would be cool to have more bokeh behind and more light around.
 Best of all, if there were no golfers around and I can have the place all to myself.
 Good enough, I concluded.
 I had my experiment done and I at least got a few shots though not perfect.

-Golf can be a wonderful sports if a golfer walks the course and carries the bag himself to get full benefit of fitness ; Enjoys the green and feels rejuvenated.
+Golf can be a wonderful sport if a golfer walks the course and carries the bag himself to get the full benefit of fitness; Enjoys the green and feels rejuvenated.
 While some tension is inevitable from one par to the other, remains calm and not too wound up with a win or loss.
 Treat it as a sport, not a game.
 An amicable social, not a business battlefield.
 A family fun gathering, no hassle of party food preparation.
 Sound great, don’t you?

 I may end up trying to golf myself some time.
 Who knows?